Terms & Definitions

 COMET: Non-hierarchical alternative to the term "tertiary".
 A romantic and/or sexual partner who is casual, sporadic, or temporary with no ongoing intentions of longevity, although it may end up lasting a long time.
 Coined by "Dee" as a guest caller on the [Poly Weekly] podcast in 2016, it is described as: "This is someone who passes through your life repeatedly who is intense and awesome and when gone you were still in contact with that person in some way, but they're not a continuous partner".
 See related anchor, core, satellite, indoor / outdoor cats.

 COMPERSION: A feeling of joy when a loved one invests in and takes pleasure from another romantic or sexual relationship.
-Commentary: Compersion can be thought of as the opposite of "jealousy;" it is a positive emotional reaction to a loved one's other romantic relationship(s).
-The term was coined by the Kerista Commune.
+Commentary: Compersion is often called "the opposite of jealousy;" it is a positive emotional reaction to a loved one's other romantic relationship(s).
+The term was coined by the Kerista Commune when some of the members used a Ouiji type "alphabet" board and likely a couple of the players (subconsciously) fought over the answer to a question about what to call this feeling and ended up with this unwieldy term.

 It differs from candaulism in that compersion does not specifically refer to joy regarding the sexual activity of someone nor does it require watching any sexual activity, but refers instead to joy at the relationship with another romantic and/or sexual partner and can be felt by merely thinking of one's own partner and their other relationships or by observing one's partner in a happy state because of the other relationships without the other partners being present.